auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_03.md

 ```
 Enter the first number: 2
 Enter the second number: 3
-The larger number is 3.
+The first number 2 is less than the second number 3.

 ```

 ```
-Enter the first number: -5
+Enter the first number: 10
-Enter the second number: 10
+Enter the second number: -5
-The larger number is 10.
+The first number 10 is greater than the second number -5.

 ```